Frequently Asked Questions

 What other bridal items do you offer?

-Bridal Couture not only carries bridal gowns and bridesmaid dresses, but also flower girls dresses, special event dresses, headpieces, veils, belts and longline bras.
+Bridal Couture not only carries bridal gowns and bridesmaid dresses but also flower girl dresses, headpieces, veils, and belts.

 Why is my bridal size different from my regular clothing size?